phe-sto/CoBOL-GraalVM/README.md

 ### GnuCOBOL

-Using Flex and Bison for lexical parsing, [GnuCOBOL](https://open-cobol.sourceforge.io/) can transpile CoBOL to C.
+Using Flex for lexical parsing and Bison a compiler-compiler, [GnuCOBOL](https://open-cobol.sourceforge.io/) can transpile CoBOL to C.
 It can directly compile CoBOL to an executable using your platform toolchain but it is not our goal here, as we want to execute it with GraalVM.
 There are many CoBOL compilers out there.
 This one implement major part of CoBOL 1985, 2002 and several extensions of other compilers[^3].
-This compiler and it's library libcob can easily be compiled with formerly installed GraalVM Compiler.
+This compiler and its library libcob can easily be compiled with formerly installed GraalVM Compiler.
 The latest release of the code can be found on their official [SourceForge site](https://sourceforge.net/p/gnucobol/code/HEAD/tree/trunk/).
 Auto configure the build with the provided shell script: